JeremyOlds/fs-journal/notes/11-csharp.md

 string interpolation exists but the $ must be outside the quotes.
 example: Console.WriteLine($"insert text here {interpolated things here}")

+namespace- acts as our export for c# using - acts as our import system

+readonly - equivilant of a const from javascript

 relearn syntax on csharp
 string methods:
   ToUpper - uppercase everything in string